Aarongoldmananalyst/Data-Driven-UX-Optimization-Through-A-B-Testing-and-ROI-Analytics/README.md

 # 💡 Conversion Catalyst — Turning Data Experiments Into $4.5M Growth

 **Executive Summary:** A/B testing and ROI analysis identified UX improvements that increased conversion rates by **28.5%** and generated **$4.5M** in incremental revenue.
+This project mirrors real-world growth analytics work performed by data analysts in product, marketing, and CRO teams.

+---
+## Hypothesis
+- H₀: The UX variant does not change the conversion rate.
+- H₁: The UX variant increases the conversion rate.

+---
+## Business Problem
+A digital product experienced high traffic but underperformed in conversions, resulting in lost revenue opportunities.

+## Analytical Approach
+- Designed controlled A/B experiments to evaluate UX changes
+- Applied statistical hypothesis testing to validate conversion lift
+- Modeled revenue impact using traffic, AOV, and conversion deltas
+- Visualized performance using Tableau and Python charts

+## Outcome
+- +28.5% conversion rate lift
+- $4.5M estimated incremental revenue
+- Repeatable experimentation framework for ongoing optimization

 **Repository:** Data-Driven-UX-Optimization-Through-A-B-Testing-and-ROI-Analytics
 **Author:** [Aaron Goldman](https://https://www.linkedin.com/in/aaron-goldmans/) | Data Analyst | A/B Testing & ROI Optimization